joerup/website/designprocess/planetaria.md

 ![Planetaria](/images/planetaria/design3.png)

-Orbits are kept at the same thickness no matter how the current magnification, so they're visible at all scales.
+Orbits are kept at the same thickness no matter the current magnification, so they're visible at all scales.
 They're also given unique colors to identify objects more easily.

 # 3D Models